Cruciferous Vegetables and Colon Cancer Prevention: What the Research Shows, Plus Easy Ways to Enjoy More of These Foods

 • Try this hearty cabbage and ground turkey soup recipe—it’s one of my family favorites!

-Other Healthy Habits That Protect Against Colon Cancer
+Other Healthy Habits That Can Help Protect Against Colon Cancer

-Colon cancer is no exception.
-There are many things you can do to help lower your risk of developing this disease, including:
+This same philosophy applies here too.
+There are plenty of simple, supportive habits you can build to help lower your risk of developing colon cancer, including:

 • Get screened regularly.
 A colonoscopy or other screening tool is recommended beginning at age 45—chat with your doctor about which test is right for you.
-If you have a family history of colorectal cancer or other elevated risk factors, you may need to start screenings sooner.
+If you have a family history of colorectal cancer or other elevated risk factors, you may be advised to start screenings sooner.

 • Skip smoking.
-Tobacco usage is linked with higher rates of colon and other cancers so quitting, or never starting, is a great way to modify your risk.
+Tobacco use is linked with higher rates of colon and other cancers so quitting, or never starting, is a great way to modify your risk.

 • Limit alcohol consumption.
 Alcohol raises the risk of several cancers, including colon cancer.